Deltares-research/FloodsAndHealthTool/docs/input.rst

    :width: 800px
    :align: center

 Pre-processing
 ---------------

 Flood Data
 ^^^^^^^^^^^^^^
-To pre-process the flood data, user defined settings can be adjusted to adjust the origin, coordinates for the bounding box and statistics of the flood map.
+To pre-process the flood data, user defined settings can be adjusted to define the origin, coordinates for the bounding box and statistics of the flood map.

 .. code-block:: text